 Warning: A maintenance plan clarifying maintenance responsibility is REQUIRED.
 Effective long-term operation of bioretention practices necessitates a dedicated and routine maintenance schedule with clear guidelines and schedules.
 Proper maintenance will not only increase the expected lifespan of the facility but will improve aesthetics and property value.

-A site specific O&M plan that includes the following considerations should be prepared by the designer prior to putting the stormwater filtration practice into operation:
+A site specific O&M plan that includes the following considerations should be prepared by the designer prior to putting the stormwater filtration/infiltration practice into operation:

 Operating instructions for outlet component